googleads/googleads-shopping-samples/php_merchant/README.md

 account to authenticate, proceed to the next step.

 1. Run one of the following samples on the command line from the root directory.
-Below is an example of how to run the `insert_regional_inventory.php` code sample file.
+Below is an example of how to run the `InsertRegionalInventory.php` code sample file.

     ```
-    $ php examples/inventories/insert_regional_inventory.php # Runs a program to insert a regional inventory.
+    $ php examples/inventories/InsertRegionalInventory.php # Runs a program to insert a regional inventory.
     ```

 1. Examine your shell output, be inspired and start hacking an amazing new app!